williamouyang/okta.github.io/docs/api/rest/authn.md

    **Note:** For information on unlocking a locked out user, see <a href="http://developer.okta.com/docs/api/rest/users.html#unlock-user">Unlock User </a> in the Users API.

 > This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
-Okta is free to break this API until it is released.
+Okta is free to modify this API until it is released.

 ## Authentication Model